cloudify-cosmo/docs.getcloudify.org/content/manager_architecture/components.md

 * The REST service is accessed via port 8100
 * The UI is accessed via port 9100
 * Nginx exposes port 8101 for internal REST access
-* Elasticsearch exposes port 9200 for HTTP API access
+* PostgreSQL exposes port 9200 for HTTP API access
 * RabbitMQ exposes port 5672
 * InfluxDB exposes port 8086 for HTTP API access
 * Logstash exposes a dummy port 9999 to verify the communication is live